UGC Creator Invoice Processing: Brand AP Guide

 Once those fields move around, even basic controls become manual.
 Finance has to ask whether the invoice belongs to the right creator record, whether the fee covers production only or also paid usage, whether the territory and duration match the approved contract, and whether the invoice should be coded to one campaign, several campaign phases, or a client-level retainer.
 An agency processing creator invoices for multiple brands has an additional layer of risk because the same creator might appear across clients, while the billing and rebill logic still has to stay separated.

-For teams processing creator invoices at scale, that distinction is what keeps the workflow from collapsing into inbox chaos.
-Without a standardization layer, every new creator format becomes another exception path.
-With one, the brand or agency can decide which missing fields block approval, which ambiguities go to review, and which invoice details can be normalized automatically before they ever reach the accounting system.
+For teams processing creator invoices at scale, the control point is standardization before approval.
+Without that layer, every new creator format becomes another exception path.
+With one, the brand or agency can decide which missing fields block approval, which ambiguities go to review, and which invoice details can be normalized before they ever reach the accounting system.

 Which creator-invoice fields matter before AP can approve payment